Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich

 Both of these constructions satisfy certain laws (that we will not restate here) making them \emph{lax extensions}.
 Wild and Schröder~\cite{FuzzyLaxHemi} give results that relate $\kantrel{}$ to its pseudometric counterpart.
 The most relevant consequence of these results for our purposes is the following: \begin{lemmarep} If $\lambda$ is a self-dual predicate lifting, then $\kantrel{\lambda}(d) = \kantsym{\lambda}(d)$ for every pseudometric $d$. \end{lemmarep} \begin{proof} This is an immediate consequence of~\cite[Lemma 5.10]{FuzzyLaxHemi}, because self-duality of $\lambda$ implies that the singleton set $\{\lambda\}$ is closed under duals. \end{proof}

-Out of the two representations of the Lévy-Prokhorov distance discussed earlier, the second, being a Wasserstein lifting, readily generalizes to fuzzy relations.
+Out of the two representations of the Lévy-Prokhorov distance discussed earlier, the second, being based on couplings, readily generalizes to fuzzy relations.
 Therefore, we define the \emph{relational Lévy-Prokhorov lifting} $\dlp$ to be the assignment that maps each fuzzy relation $r\colon X\relto Y$ to $\dlp(r) = \wass{\lambda}(r)\colon \dfun X\relto\dfun Y$.

-We discussed in~\cref{sec:duality} that the inequality `$\le$' follows from the general theory of Kantorovich and Wasserstein liftings.
+We discussed in~\cref{sec:duality} that the inequality `$\le$' follows from the general theory of coupling-based and price-function-based liftings.
 The same is true for the respective lax extensions~\cite[Lemma 5.22]{PaulWildThesis}, so that it suffices to prove the converse inequality `$\ge$'.
-In the proof of the classical Kantorovich-Rubinstein duality (e.g~\cite[Theorem 5.10]{v:optimal-transport}), this direction amounts to, given an optimal transport plan in the shape of a coupling between the distributions at hand, constructing two price functions that correspond to the optimal cost, in the sense that they form a nonexpansive pair that witnesses the supremum in the definition of the relational Kantorovich lifting $K_\expectSymb$.
+In the proof of the classical Kantorovich-Rubinstein duality (e.g~\cite[Theorem 5.10]{v:optimal-transport}), this direction amounts to, given an optimal transport plan in the shape of a coupling between the distributions at hand, constructing two price functions that correspond to the optimal cost, in the sense that they form a nonexpansive pair that witnesses the supremum in the definition of the relational price-function-based lifting $K_\expectSymb$.
 In our proof of Lévy-Prokhorov duality we use a similar approach, which means that we should first understand how to phrase computation of the Lévy-Prokhorov distance in terms of a transport problem.